Trump signs massive measure funding government, COVID relief

 WEST PALM BEACH, Fla.
-(AP) — President Donald Trump has signed a $900 billion pandemic relief package that will deliver long-sought cash to businesses and individuals.
-It also averts a government shutdown.
+(AP) — President Donald Trump has signed a $900 billion pandemic relief package, ending days of drama over his refusal to accept the bipartisan deal that will deliver long-sought cash to businesses and individuals and avert a federal government shutdown.

-The massive bill includes $1.4 trillion to fund government agencies through September and contains other end-of-session priorities such as money for cash-starved transit systems and an increase in food stamp benefits.
+The massive bill includes $1.4 trillion to fund government agencies through September and contains other end-of-session priorities such as an increase in food stamp benefits.

+The signing Sunday, at his private club in Florida came amid escalating criticism over his eleventh-hour demands for larger, $2,000 relief checks and scaled-back spending even though the bill had already passed the House and Senate by wide margins.
+The bill was passed with what lawmakers had thought was Trump's blessing, and after months of negotiations with his administration.

+His foot-dragging resulted in a lapse in unemployment benefits for millions struggling to make ends meet and threatened a government shutdown in the midst of a pandemic..
+But signing the bill into law prevents another crisis of Trump’s own creation and ends a standoff with his own party during the final days of his administration.

 Democrats are promising more aid to come once President-elect Joe Biden takes office, but Republicans are signaling a wait-and-see approach.

-If he continues his opposition, the federal government will run out of money at 12:01 a.m.
-Tuesday while he spends the holidays golfing in Florida.

-On Sunday evening, Trump offered the vaguest of updates, tweeting, “Good news on Covid Relief Bill.
-Information to follow!”
-The White House did not respond to questions about what he meant.
+Congress will push ahead Monday, with the House expected to vote to override Trump’s veto of an annual must-pass Defense bill, confronting the president on another big issue in the final days of the session.
+The Senate is expected to follow on Tuesday.

-In the face of growing economic hardship and spreading disease, lawmakers urged Trump on Sunday to sign the legislation immediately, then have Congress follow up with additional aid.
-Aside from unemployment benefits and relief payments to families, money for vaccine distribution, businesses, cash-starved public transit systems and more is on the line.
-Protections against evictions also hang in the balance.
+In the face of growing economic hardship, spreading disease and a looming shutdown, lawmakers spent Sunday urging Trump to sign the legislation immediately, then have Congress follow up with additional aid.
+Aside from unemployment benefits and relief payments to families, money for vaccine distribution, businesses and more was on the line.
+Protections against evictions also hung in the balance.

 “What the president is doing right now is unbelievably cruel,” said Sen. Bernie Sanders, I-Vt.
 “So many people are hurting. ...
 It is really insane and this president has got to finally ... do the right thing for the American people and stop worrying about his ego.”